-Board Audit & Risk Committee
+Board Audit Committee

-The responsibilities of the Board Audit & Risk Committee (Audit & Risk Committee) include reviewing compliance with the entity's accounting policies and internal control framework and the industry's regulatory environment and advising the Board of Directors on the quality and reliability of financial information prepared for use by the Board in determining policies or for inclusion in the financial report.
-In addition the performance of the auditors and the adequacy of the internal audit plans are reviewed by the Audit & Risk Committee.
+The responsibilities of the Board Audit Committee (Audit Committee) include reviewing compliance with the entity's accounting policies and internal control framework and the industry's regulatory environment and advising the Board of Directors on the quality and reliability of financial information prepared for use by the Board in determining policies or for inclusion in the financial report.
+In addition, the performance of the auditors and the adequacy of the internal audit plans are reviewed by the Audit Committee.

-The Audit & Risk Committee has a documented Charter, approved by the Board.
-The Chairperson of the Committee may not be the Chairperson of the Board.
+The Audit Committee has a documented Charter, approved by the Board.
+The Chairperson may not be the Chairperson of the Board.

-The Appointed Auditor, the Managing Director, the Company Secretary and Appointed Actuary are invited to Audit & Risk Committee meetings.
-The Appointed Auditor meets at least once a year with the Audit & Risk Committee without management being present.
+The Appointed Auditor, the Managing Director, the Company Secretary and Appointed Actuary are invited to Audit Committee meetings.
+The Appointed Auditor meets at least once a year with the Audit Committee without management being present.